neam/dna-project-base/README.md

 7. Deploy your backend to Tutum
 8. Set up monitoring for your deployment (logs, server health, uptime)
 9. Set up automated builds and continuous integration (CI)

+## The anatomy of a DNA-driven project

+A certain directory structure and file contents / conventions are imposed in order to facilitate a high level of code re-use between projects.

+See the full documentation here: [./docs/anatomy.md](https://github.com/neam/dna-project-base/foooooo)